 Welcome to Reception class

-The Reception team is Miss Lewis and Miss Baban!
+The Reception team is Miss Slattery and Miss Baban!

-In Reception, P.E is on a Friday.
-Please ensure your child comes into school in their PE kits on these days.
+P.E: The reception class have P.E on a Wednesday.
+Please ensure your child comes into school in their PE kit on this day.

 Look out for our activities on Twitter as we regularly update this!

 - Practise counting – you can do this anywhere: count toys, books, how many buses you see when you go out

 - Play hide and seek – again, good practice for counting.

 - Save your cereal boxes and cardboard tubes for making models.
 Your child will think they’re making a castle; you’ll know they’re learning about shapes!